Eren Yeager: Characterization and themes

 By the manga's 22nd volume, Isayama drew an image of Eren looking at the sea, something that motivated him during his childhood.
+Comparing the trio of Eren, Mikasa and Armin to high school students who grow across childhood until graduating, he viewed the scene of the trio seeing the sea as an alternate ending to the manga.
 However, Isayama stated that starting this moment, Eren and his friends began to mature and fill positions left behind by military superiors.
 Isayama said that viewing Eren as "dragged along by the story" had become the essence of his character, and that Mikasa and Armin had developed a habitual mindset of revolving around him and wishing to help him.
 According to Isayama, at first their mindset was favoritism, comparing Eren's relationships with Mikasa and Armin to that of helping one's relatives or siblings who are encountering hardship, even if onlookers question it.
 He stated that despite their similar ages, Eren, Mikasa and Armin had different states of mind and that their growth might involve their possible separation and even opposing one another.
-Stating that he did not see Armin and Eren being best friends forever, he further explores a personal writing style of rejecting the concept of a fated soulmate regarding Eren and Mikasa, often writing ideas about how the two would become estranged and consequently go through character development and independence each, although did not view them drifting apart as a necessarily good thing to portray.
+Stating that he did not see Armin and Eren being best friends forever, he further explored a personal writing style rejecting the concept of a fated soulmate between Eren and Mikasa.
+He often wrote about how the two would become estranged and go through character development and independence, though he did not view their drifting apart as necessarily a good thing to portray.

 Isayama noted Eren's characterization is different of what it was originally viewed by the fans; while originally wishing to see the sea as a dream shared with Armin, the truth was that Eren was never that interested in the sea itself.
 While Armin possessed a global-oriented curiosity and dreamed of the natural world outside the walls, Eren instead held only self-focused indignation towards the lack of freedom that mankind had to seeing it, causing an inner part of him to wonder if he was empty-headed.
 This resulted in gradual clarity to their diverging perspectives as Eren's grasp on the sea subsequently fades.
-Isayama further compared the trio of Eren, Mikasa and Armin to high school students who grow across childhood until graduating.
-He viewed the scene of the trio seeing the sea as an alternate ending to the manga.

-At climax of the series, Eren's character arc takes a significantly dark shift following the announcement of his plan to eliminate all life outside of his island.
-When Eren reveals his motivations for committing mass murder was to make his friends heroes to Armin in the last chapter of the manga, the latter thanks Eren.
-In an interview regarding this scene, Isayama clarified that Armin was not condoning Eren's actions, but acknowledging that he was Eren's accomplice.
-Recognizing that reception to the final manga arc and last chapter was mixed, Isayama admitted that Eren's motivations and the story themes he wished to portray during the arc ended up being difficult to depict and that he regrets being unable to fully express those themes in the manga.